jonesdeveloperchung-pixel/MyChatDev/README.md

 ```bash
 python cli.py --url http://192.168.16.120:11434 --max_iterations 10 --enable_sandbox false --quality_threshold 0.9
 ```

+**System Prompt Management:** The `enable_system_prompt_files` setting (default `False`) controls whether system prompts are loaded from internal defaults or external files.
+By default, internal system prompts are used for all LLM roles.
+When `enable_system_prompt_files` is `True`, the system attempts to load prompts from `config/system_<role>_prompt.txt` files.
+The system logs (at INFO level) whether an internal or external system prompt is being used for each role.

 Here's an example of the `DEFAULT_CONFIG` structure, which corresponds to the configurable parameters: